Okay, you’ve decided to move.

-This option includes PODS, UBox containers, shipping containers and ABF trailers.
+This option includes PODS, UBox containers, shipping containers, and ABF trailers.
 These are pretty much your only option if you’re moving overseas.
 For these you may want to know that UBox maxes out at 8 feet in length, PODS go up to 16 feet, ABF trailers go up to 26 feet, and shipping containers max out at 42 feet so you may need more than one container.
 Going this route is typically middle of the road expense wise and one of its benefits is that you usually get one of those containers all to yourself.
 This means that most of the time your belongings aren’t combined on the load with another household.
 That is unless you are going with ABF.
-ABFs are big trailers, and you can rent just a portion, or the whole thing depending on how much you need to ship, so of course if you rent out just a portion you will be combined with other households, separated by a piece of plywood.
+ABFs are big trailers, and you can rent just a portion, or the whole thing depending on how much you need to ship, so of course, if you rent out just a portion you will be combined with other households, separated by a piece of plywood.

 Another aspect to consider is if you need any short-term storage.
-In our 25 years’ experience we can say PODS can be a good option when temporary storage is needed.
+In our 25 years’ experience, we can say PODS can be a good option when temporary storage is needed.
 Their name says it all, Portable on Demand Storage.

 Regardless of which option you go with, any equipment needed for the move is not provided.
 If you are loading these containers yourself, you’ll need to rent all the supplies, including but not limited to dolly’s, straps, and lots and lots of moving pads.
 Even if you go with a professional moving company for the load and unload you will need to rent pads to keep your treasures protected.
 Transportation is not the smoothest for these freight system options.

 Because these freight options don’t typically offer insurance to cover your belongings, you’re going to need to check with your homeowner’s policy.
 Will your homeowner’s policy cover your items while in transit in a container?
 Do you need to purchase additional moving insurance?
-If you have us load or unload the container, we will provide insurance while the items are in our care, custody and control, but not during transport.
+If you have us load or unload the container, we will provide insurance while the items are in our care, custody, and control, but not during transport.
 Accidents happen, make sure you’re covered from start to finish.

 Option 2: DIY – Renting a Truck

-A DIY move is most likely going to be your least expensive option however there are other things to consider such as equipment, fuel, mileage and insurance.
-These expenses are part of a do it yourself move and can add up quickly.
+A DIY move is most likely going to be your least expensive option however there are other things to consider such as equipment, fuel, mileage, and insurance.
+These expenses are part of a do-it-yourself move and can add up quickly.
 You will most definitely still want to rent all your equipment, including lots of pads.
 Also still check into your insurance options.
-Remember, there are professionals for a reason, and its always an option to have us just load or unload your rental too.
+Remember, there are professionals for a reason, and it’s always an option to have us just load or unload your rental too.